AliceO2Group/InfoLoggerGui/README.md

 # InfoLoggerGui

 Web app for querying infoLogger database and streaming logs in real-time with filtering.
-All browsers, starting from IE 12 (Edge).
+Compatible with all browsers, starting from IE 12 (Edge).

 ![](docs/screenshot.png)